Panus conchatus: Potential uses

-Research

 Panus conchatus contains a laccase, a polyphenol oxidase enzyme.
 These enzymes have potential in industrial applications for pulp bleaching, wastewater treatment in mills, and removal of phenolic compounds in the food industry.
 Most laccases have an active site containing four copper molecules, and are known as blue copper phenol oxidases.
 P. conchatus, however, contains a white laccase that lacks the typical blue copper color.
 The crudely purified enzyme has been used for pulp bleaching and wastewater decoloration in experimental studies.